platformsh/platformsh-docs/src/development/going-live.md

 Platform.sh automatically provides standard SSL certificates issued by [Let's Encrypt](https://letsencrypt.org/) to all production instances.
 No further action is required to use SSL-encrypted connections beyond [specifying HTTPS routes](/configuration/routes.md#HTTPS) in your `routes.yaml` file.

-Alternatively, you may provide your own third party SSL certificate from the SSL issuer of your choide.
+Alternatively, you may provide your own third party SSL certificate from the SSL issuer of your choice at no charge from us.
 Please consult your SSL issuer for instructions on how to generate an SSL certificate.

 Platform.sh supports all kinds of certificates including domain-validated certificates, extended validation (EV) certificates, high-assurance certificates and wildcard certificates.
 (The use of HA or EV certificates is the main reason why you may wish to use a third party issuer rather than the default certificate.)